3 Reasons Employee Retention is Important for Your OrganizationSeptember 20, 2017

 Skilled workers are a hot commodity.

-The value of an employee increases the longer the stay with an organization.
-As time passes, their knowledge and experience continues to grow making them an essential piece of a network.
-They build relationships with other employees and clients that are detrimental to the success of an organization.Trends in Employee Tenure states that median tenure for all working groups has decreased since 2012.
+The value of an employee increases the longer they stay with an organization.
+As time passes, their knowledge and experience continue to grow making them an essential piece of a network.
+They build relationships with other employees and clients that are vital to the success of an organization.Trends in Employee Tenure states that median tenure for all working groups has decreased since 2012.
 This finding is consistent with the observed decrease in retention.
 Because of this, tenure is becoming scarce and highly coveted by organizations.
 Increasing employee retention is important to preserving these individuals as assets to the organization.